 Teaching through PBL requires a much different skill set than traditional front of the room teaching.
 Build Your PBL Skill Set addresses this vital need by helping teachers master nine core strengths critical to engaging students in deeper learning, problem solving, teamwork, and innovation.
 Participants in the course learn how to personalize the classroom, use the deeper learning model, and incorporate design thinking into projects, as well as use reflection and a collaborative conversation with colleagues to assess their strengths and challenges.

-PBL 4: Ultimate PBL: Design Social Emotional Growth into Your Projects (coming July 2017)
+PBL 3: Design Social Emotional Growth into PBL (coming Fall 2017)

 The ultimate power of PBL lies in the opportunity to help students discover, use, and reflect on their personal strengths as they go through the process of learning.
 Design Social Emotional Growth into PBL prepares teachers to accomplish this by becoming effective mentors, learning the diverse approaches to SEL, building SEL rubrics, and designing projects that lead to the growth mindset and character development in students.
 As with other courses in the PBL Online Library, participants use challenging activities, self-assessment, and collaboration with colleagues to grow their skill set in this area.

 PBL 4: Nine Keys to High Quality STEM Projects(coming Winter 2017)